jargote/akka-cluster-sharding-example/README.md

-# akka-cluster-sharding-example
+# distributed-contacts-directory

-An example to illustrate akka.cluster.sharding usage
+An example app to illustrate akka.cluster.sharding usage